 The Disability Co-ordinator

-All Schools and Departments have a Disability Co-ordinator.
-They share generic duties but also have School/Department specific duties.
-Some of the duties include:
+All colleges and departments have a Disability Co-ordinator.
+They share generic duties but some have specific college responsibilities.
+Some of these include:

-- Having a good understanding of their department in order to represent its views and requirements
+- Have a good understanding of their college/department in order to represent its views and requirements.

-- Acting as the contact person for students/staff around issues relating to disability
+- Act as the contact person for students/staff around issues relating to disability.

-- Co-ordinating information relating to disability across School/Department
+- Co-ordinate information relating to disability across the college.

-- Co-ordinating the provision of information and equipment relating to School/Department specific activities
+- Co-ordinate the provision of information and equipment relating to college specific activities.

-- Attending the Disability Co-ordinator group meetings once a month
+- Attend the Disability Co-ordinator group meetings once a month.

-- Raising awareness of the University services available to students with disabilities
+- Raise awareness of the University services available to students with disabilities.

-- Establishing and maintaining networks within the University to exchange information and share good practice
+- Establish and maintain networks within the University to exchange information and share good practice.

-Someone elected by the student body to represent the needs of all students who class themselves as having a disability.
-They are part of the student Union and currently there is a Disabled Students Campaign in place to represent and support those students who consider themselves to have a disability.
-Previous officers have campaigned on subjects such as changing attitudes towards disabilities, access needs throughout the University and more disabled friendly student social activities.
+The Equality Officer (Disabilities) is a student elected by the student body to represent the needs of all students who consider themselves to have a disability.
+The Equality Officer is part of the student Union and campaigns to raise awareness around disability related issues affecting students.
+Previous officers have campaigned on subjects such as changing attitudes towards disabilities, accessing needs throughout the University and more disabled friendly student social activities.